 How can I get in touch with a Customer Service Representative?

-Customers can reach Southwest Airlines Customer Service and Support at 1-800-I-FLY-SWA or via any means here.
+Customers can reach Southwest Airlines Customer Service and Support at 1-800-I-FLY-SWA or choose another on Southwest's "Contact Us" page.